Here’s the deal.

 I use social media to promote the things I make (including some things I make for clients).
 Often, that means scheduling material to hit at the times of day people will most likely notice it, and respond to it.

-At some point in the near past, I used a popular list-sharing tool to manage my social media presence.
-That tool, it turns out, blocked a lot of folks from my personal Twitter handle.
+At some point in the near past, I used a once-popular list-sharing tool to manage my social media presence.
+That tool, it turns out, went rogue after some users hijacks a few trusted, shared blocklists.
+That automatically blocked many thousands of users from my personal Twitter handle, without my specific knowledge.
 If you’re offended because you think I blocked you, assume that the bot did it and feel free to communicate with me via my contact page.
 (If I meant to block you, you’ll know.)

 In summary: